fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 ## Stage 1: Data Input

+!!! info

+    This section shares high similarities with the first part of the [Data Reading](jupyter_docs.md#data-reading) section of the [Get started with jupyter](jupyter_docs.md) page.

-The first section of the data analysis pipeline is data reading, that is, the data you will input to the program and thus requires a strict formatting from the files.
+The first section of the data analysis software is data reading, that is, the data you will input to the program and thus requires a strict formatting from the files.
 The software accepts already data tables with the raw data of the sample having already been previously aligned.
 From then on, the software is capable of performing the remaining data analysis.
 See [Data Alignment Software](GUI_docs.md#data-alignment-software) for instructions on how to obtain these data tables using our standalone Data Alignment Software from mzML raw data or peak lists.

 This formatting is exemplified in the figure below with the addition that files can either be `.csv` or `.xlsx` files.
 Metabolic Features should be represented in the rows, while samples and metadata should be represented in columns.